What Is Furoshiki?

 History of Furoshiki

-Furoshiki originated in Japan around 710 B.C. during the Nara period.
+Furoshiki wrapping originated in Japan around 710 B.C. during the Nara period.
 During this time, the cloth that an object was wrapped in was referred to as tsutsumi, meaning “package” or “present.”

 It was primarily used to wrap important goods and treasures found in Japanese temples.
 During the Heian period, which lasted from 794 to 1185, the cloth was called koromo utsumi, and it was mostly used to wrap clothing.